Software

 Source: mailtrap.io

-The workspace is useful for collaborating across teams, allowing developers to run technical checks while marketers focus on optimizing email campaigns for a stronger sender reputation.
+The workspace is useful for collaborating between teams, allowing developers to run technical checks while marketers focus on optimizing email campaigns.

 Key Features